Adyen/adyen-cse-web/Options.md

   Custom handler to be called on submit of the form.

-  The callback function will be executed after encryption has taken place, and will receive the original submit event as its first argument.
+  The callback function will be executed after encryption has taken place, and will receive the original submit event as it's first argument.

 * **function `[onvalidate]`**

   Handler to be called after on validation of the form.

-  The callback function will be executed after the validation routine of the CSE form has been completed and will receive the validity status of the form as its first argument.
+  The callback function will be execyted after the validation routine of the CSE form has been completed and will receive the validaty status of the form as it's first argument.

 * **HTMLElement `[cardTypeElement]`**